 If you haven’t started prepping, you better get started soon because the world is facing a number of problems that could spell disaster for life as we know it.
 Now I’m not trying to scare people into buying into the whole Doomsday Preppers end of the world hype, but I do think we’re facing some serious trouble in the very near future.

-From the growing Occupy movements, that are increasingly starting to turn violent, to the global financial meltdown that’s wreaking havoc on the world, things seem to be getting worse at an alarming pace.
-The world as we know it seems to be teetering on the edge of a cliff, and in my opinion, there are way to many people hoping or trying to make it fall over.
+From the growing social unrest movements that are increasingly starting to turn violent, to the global financial meltdown that’s wreaking havoc on the world, things seem to be getting worse at an alarming pace.
+The world as we know it seems to be teetering on the edge of a cliff, and in my opinion, there are way too many people hoping or trying to make it fall over.

 But even if the world does fall into chaos, there are things that you can do that will help bring balance and stability back into your life.
 To start with, you need to start preparing to survive whatever lies ahead.

 Preparedness is the key to ensuring your survival and it needs to be #1 on your list of priorities.